redditraffler/redditraffler/README.md

 ## Configuration

-For the app to run properly, you'll need to provide configuration values for your database, Redis, and your Reddit app+bot credentials.
-See [app/config.py](app/config.py) for the required environmental variables.
+For the app to run properly, you'll need to provide configuration values via a `.env` file at the app's root directory.
+Use [`.env.example`](./.env.example) as a template for your `.env` file.

-You can load these environmental variables in manually or you can create a `.env` file in the app root.
-See [python-dotenv](https://github.com/theskumar/python-dotenv) for more information.
+For the full list of environment variables used by the app, see [`app/config.py`](app/config.py).

 ## Starting The App